bahh723/bahh723.github.io/oolg2026fa.md

 ## Overview
 This course studies how a learner makes decisions in non-stationary or adversarial environments.
 We will discuss classic algorithms such as multiplicative weights and follow-the-perturbed-leader, and develop the general framework of online convex optimization.
-A central theme of the course is that a small set of no-regret principles can be used to understand a surprisingly broad range of problems, including game theory, multi-objective learning, calibration, equilibrium computation, and learning in strategic environments.
+A central theme of the course is that a small set of no-regret principles can be used to understand a broad range of problems, including game theory, multi-objective learning, calibration, equilibrium computation, and learning in strategic environments.

 ## Prerequisites